sardana-org/sardana/doc/source/sep/SEP17.md

 ongoing acquisition.
-- The `Value` read is executed per channel, meaning that we can not profit from the hardware access optimization possible with the `(Pre)Read{One,All}` sequence here.
+- The `Value` read is executed per channel, meaning that we can not profit from the hardware access optimization possible with the `(Pre)Read{One,All}` sequence.
-- Having PseudoCounters provokes subsequent repetitions of the hardware readouts of the underneath physical channels.
+- The presence of the PseudoCounters in the MeaseurementGroup provokes subsequent repetitions of the hardware readouts of the underneath physical channels.

+## Summary

-All the preceding explanation can be summarized in this table.
+All the preceding explanation can be summarized in this table:

 Aspect | CT | 0D | 1D, 2D | PseudoCounter
 ------ | -- | -- | ------ | -------------